opensearch-project/documentation-website/_analyzers/token-filters/kuromoji-completion.md

 # Kuromoji completion token filter

 The `kuromoji_completion` token filter is used to stem Katakana words in Japanese, which are often used to represent foreign words or loanwords.
-This filter is especially powerful for autocompletion or suggest queries, where partial matches on Katakana words can be expanded to include full forms.
+This filter is especially useful for autocompletion or suggest queries, in which partial matches on Katakana words can be expanded to include full forms.

-To use this token filter, you must install the `analysis-kuromoji` plugin on all nodes by running `bin/opensearch-plugin install analysis-kuromoji` and restart the cluster.
+To use this token filter, you must first install the `analysis-kuromoji` plugin on all nodes by running `bin/opensearch-plugin install analysis-kuromoji` and then restart the cluster.
 For more information about installing additional plugins, see [Additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/additional-plugins/index/).

 ## Example